LadyKerr/impressive-project/README.md

-# impressive-project 🚀
+# Impressive Project 🚀
-An impressive project built with GitHub Copilot Chat in 5 mins - DevWeek Demo
+I asked GitHub Copilot Chat to build an impressive demo and it did.
+Run the commands below on your machine to take a look at what it built.

 # Local Development
 💡 Ensure you have python installed on your machine.